mstergianis/portfolio/content/posts/Implementing Huffman Encoding from a Video.md

 > outright.
 But I will be copying and lightly modifying snippets from [the
 > github repo](https://github.com/mstergianis/huffman/).
 So if you want to see
 > how this all works you can check it out there.

+The process for coming up with the encoding is straightforward.

 Count the frequencies of all the characters
 ```go